 Big data is highly complex, and as a result, the means for understanding and interpreting it are still being fully conceptualized.
 While many think machine learning will have a large use for big data analysis, statistical methods are still needed in order to ensure data quality and practical application of big data for market researchers.
 For example, you wouldn’t download an industry report off the internet and use it to take action.
 Instead you’d likely validate it or use it to inform additional research before formulating your own findings.
 Big data is no different; you cannot take big data as it is without validating or explaining it.
 But unlike most market research practices, big data does not have a strong foundation with statistics.

 That’s why we’ve spent time understanding data management platforms and big data in order to continue to pioneer methods that integrate, aggregate, and interpret data with research-grade precision like the tried-and-true methods we are used to.
 Part of these methods includes indexing and cleaning the data, in addition to using primary data to help lend more context and maintain the veracity of insights.

 Many organizations can’t spend all the time needed to truly discern whether a big data source and method of processing upholds a high level of veracity.
 Working with a partner who has a grasp on the foundation for big data in market research can help.
-To learn more about how we’re infusing primary research with big data, check out the webinar below.
-You’ll also learn more about our process and how to connect the dots and unlock the power of audience intelligence to drive consumer segmentation through big data.
+To learn about how a client of ours leveraged insights based on survey and behavioral (big) data, take a look at the case study below.
+You’ll also see how they were able to connect the dots and unlock the power of audience intelligence to drive a better consumer segmentation strategy.